gravitational/teleport/rfd/0112-securing-docker-images.md

 ### Software Bill-of-Materials

-We can use `syft` to generate a SBOM and `cosign` to attach it to the resulting image.
-Any software components add to the image must be automatically discoverable by `syft` (for example, making sure the package control file is included in `/var/lib/dpkg/status.d` for Debian packages).
+We can use the Docker `buildx` tools to automatically generate and include a SBOM at build time.
+Internally, docker buildx uses the `syft` to generate a SBOM and attach it to the resulting image.
+This means that any software components added to the image must be automatically discoverable by `syft` (for example, making sure the package control file is included in `/var/lib/dpkg/status.d` for Debian packages).